Thomas Meehan (writer)

-Thomas Edward Meehan (August 14, 1929 – August 21, 2017) was an American playwright.
+Thomas Edward Meehan (August 14, 1929 – August 21, 2017) was an American writer.
 He wrote the books for the musicals Annie, The Producers, Hairspray, Young Frankenstein and Cry-Baby.
 He co-wrote the books for Elf: The Musical and Limelight: The Story of Charlie Chaplin.

 He received the Tony Award for Best Book of a Musical three times—in 1977 for Annie, in 2001 for The Producers (shared with Mel Brooks), and in 2003 for Hairspray (shared with Mark O'Donnell).

 Early life

-Meehan was born in Ossining, New York, but grew up in Suffern, New York.
-His father, Thomas, was a businessman, and his mother, Helen Cecilia O’Neill, was an emergency department nurse.
-He graduated from Hamilton College.
+His father, Thomas, was a businessman, and his mother, Helen Cecilia O'Neill, was an emergency department nurse.